-January 2013
+January 2014

 - New Year's Holiday-College Closed

 - First Day of Classes

 - End drop/add at 5:00 p.m.
 No refund for individual classes dropped after this date.

-- All incomplete grades should be changed to permanent grades.

 - Mid-Term

 - Last Day to Withdrawal from a Class with a "W"

 - Martin Luther King, Jr. Day-College Closed

 - Last Day of Classes

-- Interim Term Grades Due
+- Interim-Term Grades Due

-- All Classes Begin
+- First Day of Classes